When most people think of calling it quits on a career, they immediately think of a move to Florida.

 To that end, we have tried to identify the places in Arizona that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Florence don’t mind us spreading the word.

-Here are our top ten places in the Grand Canyon State to retire for 2018:
+Here are our top ten places in the Grand Canyon State to retire for 2019:

-How We Determined The Best Places To Retire In the Grand Canyon State
+How We Determined The Best Places To Retire In the Grand Canyon State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 37 places from across the state.